OlenaDen/llandudno-art-club/README.md

 1. Tim Nelson, my mentor, for guiding me and helping me throughout the project, especially making me comfortable using gitpod and giving me handy tips.
 2. All the people in slack who took time and replied to my questions and to other people's messages which I found very useful to read.
-3. Dave Horrocks, for helping me to understand DevTools better and explaining the semantics of html.
+3. Dave Horrocks, for helping me to understand DevTools better and explaining the semantics of html in more detail.
-4. Suzy Bennett, for taking her time to look at the Lighthouse results in DevTools.
+4. Suzy Bennett, for taking her time to look at the Lighthouse results in DevTools in regard to images.
 5. My friends who let me use their art creations.
-6. Sydney Clarke, my friend, who edited the content of the website and part of README.md.